REGISTER ONLINE starting April 1, 2024!

 How is this program different from Kindergarten?

 Kindergarten standards, assessment and reporting activities will be applied in the same way as all other kindergarten classrooms; however, the Kindergarten Prep teacher will be able to slow the pace of instruction to allow more time to meet the needs of the students.
-Additionally, more time will be spent on social emotional activities.
+Additionally, more time will be spent on social-emotional activities.
 The students will be introduced to kindergarten standards, but it is possible that they may have difficulty meeting all of these standards by the end of the school year.
 Students are considered kindergarten students and will be required to participate in state-wide kindergarten assessments.

 Will students in Kindergarten Prep have access to the same activities and opportunities as kindergarten students?

 Students in this program will have the same opportunities as kindergarten students and will participate in art, P.E., and music.
-They will also be given the opportunity to attend field trips.

 How will students be selected for this program?